 The same case applies to leads whose interest grows with time.
 Give them extra points that will see to it that their score improves with time.

 Not everyone who opts into your email list qualifies as a hot lead.
-You have to gauge their level of interest first and group them afterwards.
+You have to gauge their level of interest first and group them afterward.

 Find out who among them are interested enough to consider going through with an action.
 Here’s the thing: consider sending all your email subscribers an email with a Call to Action, and find out how many of them will open the email and click through it.

-Every lead than opens the email and clicks through it is somehow interested in what you’re offering, and must, therefore, be awarded some extra points.
+Every lead that opens the email and clicks through it is somehow interested in what you’re offering, and must, therefore, be awarded some extra points.